Prekshya Shah

-Princess Prekshya Rajya Lakshmi Devi Shah of Nepal (19 January 1952 – 12 November 2001) was a princess consort of Nepal who died in a helicopter accident in Rara Lake along with three other passengers.
+Princess Prekshya Rajya Lakshmi Devi Shah of Nepal (19 January 1952 – 12 November 2001) was a Princess of Nepal by marriage, who died in a helicopter accident in Rara Lake along with three other passengers.

 Life

 Princess Prekshya was the younger sister of Queen Aishwarya of Nepal and Queen Komal of Nepal.
 She was educated at St Mary's School, Jawalakhel; St Helen's Convent, Kurseong; and Tribhuvan University.

-Princess Prekshya married her second cousin Prince Dhirendra, a brother of King Birendra at Kathmandu, on 13 February 1972.
+Prekshya married her second cousin Prince Dhirendra, a brother of King Birendra at Kathmandu, on 13 February 1972.
 Prekshya and Dhirendra had three daughters: